THE CANVAS AGENCY'S (EVOLVING) GUIDE TO A BETTER INDUSTRY

 - Discourage discrimination of any sort on set immediately and verbally.

-- Allow a safe space for models to speak up without judgment or backlash.
+- Allow a safe space for artists to speak up without judgment or backlash.
 Value, listen to, and act on their input.

 By staying open to a greater dialogue with our teams and committing to these principals, you will make authentic strides in including and lifting up the voices of marginalized people.